-‘We’re not going away’: Protestors gather at the Capitol in support of Trump
+‘We’re not going away’: Protestors gather at the capitol in support of Trump

 TOPEKA, Kan.
-(KSNT) – Protesters stormed the Kansas State Capitol Monday morning, chanting “stop the steal.”
+(KSNT) – Protesters gathered at the Kansas Capitol Monday morning chanting “stop the steal.”
 Their goal– to put an end to President-elect Joe Biden’s victory.

-“I hope what comes out of all this is Trump, another 4 years,” Topeka native Sean McCoy, said.
+“I hope what comes out of all this is Trump another four years,” Topeka native Sean McCoy said.

 Kansas has not dealt with claims of election fraud, with state election officials revering this year’s handling of the election, saying “it’s hard to cheat” in the Sunflower State.
 However, the validity of presidential race results in key states, like Pennsylvania and Michigan, have been called into question by Trump and his supporters.